ryanpeh/SmartNUS/docs/UserGuide.md

 Examples:
 * `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and that whose title includes "load", "word" or both.
-  * e.g. A question titled "how long does it take to load a game?" tagged with CS2100 will be listed
+  * e.g. A question titled "What is the load word instruction used for?" tagged with only CS2100 will be listed

 ### Start a Quiz: `quiz`